Aramayis1995/bootcamp29.04/README.md

 ## #HOMEWORK29.04

+---

 **Given a sentence as a string.
-Split it according to space and comma and create an array consisting of the words of the array.
+Split it according to space and comma and create an array consisting of the** **words of the array.
 The last word should not contain the last . or!**

 ```javascript
 function sentens(n) {